cassiePython/CLIPNeRF/supplyment/README.md

 You can try different parameters by yourself to achieve different editing results.
 You will find results in the logs directory.

-Note: Please try other parameters to obtain a desired color.
+Note: For color green, you can directly use the above order.
+But please try other parameters to obtain a desired color.
 For example, please add use_alpha, use_feature, and use_view to change the color to red.
 Sample_scale is also a critical factor to influence the result.

 ## Results